-In addition to the changes to SOX Section 806, Dodd-Frank creates a new SEC whistleblower award program which incentivizes the reporting of securities violations.3 Under the new program, the SEC is required to pay awards to eligible whistleblowers who voluntarily provide the commission with original information that leads to a successful enforcement action in which the SEC recovers monetary sanctions in an amount over \$1 million.
+In addition to amending SOX Section 806, Dodd-Frank created a new SEC whistleblower award program which incentivizes the reporting of securities violations.
+Under the new program, the SEC is required to pay awards to eligible whistleblowers who voluntarily provide the commission with original information that leads to a successful enforcement action in which the SEC recovers monetary sanctions in an amount over \$1 million.
 A whistleblower who meets this and other criteria is entitled to an award of 10% to 30% of the amount recovered by the SEC or by certain other authorities in "related actions."